fadoss/maude-bindings/docs/source/index.rst

 First steps
 -----------

 After loading the :py:mod:`maude` module, the first step should be calling the :py:func:`init` function to initialize Maude and load its prelude.
 Other modules can be loaded from file with the :py:func:`load` function or inserted verbatim with :py:func:`input`.
 Any loaded module can be obtained as a :py:class:`Module` object with :py:func:`getModule` or :py:func:`getCurrentModule`, which allow parsing terms with their :py:meth:`~Module.parseTerm` method.
-The usual Maude commands are represented as homonym methods of the :py:class:`Term` class, except :py:meth:`~Module.unify` and :py:meth:`~Module.variant_unify` that belong to the :py:class:`Module` class.
+The usual Maude commands are represented as homonym methods of the :py:class:`Term` class, except :py:meth:`~Module.unify`, :py:meth:`~Module.variant_unify` and :py:meth:`~Module.variant_match` that belong to the :py:class:`Module` class.

 ::